degustujacaistota/en/docs/_posts/2020-09-20-Silvio_Nickol.md

 #### *Pork belly/carrot*

 Next amuse-bouche.
 Crispy carrot was beautifully composed with bacon in teriyaki sauce.
-Very interesting was the way we were to eat this snack.
+Very interesting was the way we were supposed to eat this snack.
 For this purpose we got chef's tweezers. _3&nbsp;[eggplants]._
 <center><div style="width:50%">
 <img src="{{site.img_url}}/assets/img/posts/Si_pork_belly.jpg" 	alt="In a white, small bowl there is a piece of bacon covered with dark sauce.
 On top of it there are crispy, thin, striped carrots."
 height="200px" width="40px" />